tomfyfe85/CV/README.md

 I’m a recently qualified and passionate Frontend Software Developer with an eye for what looks good.
 In my free time I play drums and write a blog about pizzas!

 I'm a former professional musician who discovered coding when times became tough during the pandemic.
 Before I started practicing and studying music full time, I spent most of my time with computers and particularly enjoyed anything that included problem-solving, such as The Legend of Zelda!
 I was also fascinated by outer space – and I still am!
 Alongside these hobbies and interests I grew up in a creative household, so art and design had a big influence on my development, influencing and encouraging me to explore my own creative interests.
-During my time at the Maker’s Academy I found that these two interests could benefit one another – using CSS and JSX, but also using componants, hooks and fetching data in React is a lot of fun!
+During my time at the Maker’s Academy I found that these two interests could benefit one another.
+In tandom with continuing to develope my backend skills I found that using CSS and JSX, but also using componants, hooks and fetching data in React is a lot of fun!
 Naturally I found the part of the course that focused on Frontend Development particularly rewarding, and I realised that how things look and feel to use really matters to me.
-As such, I would love the opportunity to develop these skills further – I’ve come to realise that I’m all about making things look amazing and feel great!
+As such, I would love the opportunity to develop both front and backend skills further – I’ve come to realise that I’m all about making things look amazing and feel great while getting thing to work well together behind the scenes!
 I would love to be part of a company that has a passion for design and whose priority is creating new and intuitive user interfaces.

  ## <a name="tech-stack">Tech Stack 🤖</a>
 - JavaScript (React, Node.js, Express, MongoDB, Jest, Cypress)